k20302040/probabilistic-systems-lab/00-journal/learning_log_2026.md

 - Harvard's CS50p Section 4

 ### Reflection
-This week changed my understanding of how software should be structured.
+This week changed my understanding of how code should be structured.
 I started seeing how modules, packages, and external libraries allow programs to scale and also help prevent repetitive code.
+I also saw how APIs can be used to access data on the internet and how command-line arguements allow for getting user input in a more efficient way.
 The problem set was a bit easier.
 It focused less on logic and more on new syntax.

 ---